breezefront/breezefront.com/collections/_guides/integration-tips.md

 </script>
 ```

-In Breeze, you have to register the `myCustomDependency` in the $.breezemap object.
+In Breeze, you have to register the `myCustomDependency` in `breeze_default.xml`
-You can do that by adding the `component` property to your dependency like in the
+and add the `component` property to your dependency like in the examples above.
-examples above.

 ## Migrate html template